The Argiro Student Center is across the street from the Computer Science building (McLaughlin Building).

 Applicants are not generally required to take GRE for admission to our program, but we strongly encourage them to take it, but it is not required.
-A high GRE score may decrease the initial amount you are asked to pay upon enrollment.
-Also, taking the GRE increases the likelihood of obtaining a student visa for our program.
+A high GRE score may decrease the initial amount international students are asked to pay upon enrollment.
+Also, taking the GRE increases the likelihood of internationals obtaining a student visa for our program.
 A GRE score is a good way to indicate your overall strength, and even if it is not required, it will be an asset to your application.
 Note: Students with a cumulative grade point average below 2.7 out of 4.0 (equivalent to a B-) are required to take the general GRE test, and score at least 70% on the quantitative section for consideration for admission.

-It is not necessary to take the TOEFL, because our Admissions Representatives will conduct an English language interview with applicants to assess English skills.
+It is not necessary to take the TOEFL, because our Admissions Representatives will conduct an English language interview with international applicants to assess English skills.
 We do not accept IELTS for English language evaluation.